 Enter (what I like to call) the inbox.

 You want to make sure your inbox is durable.
 I started out with a fabric-covered cardboard bin, and it quickly tore due to so much use.
-Here are some ideas for your inbox.

 Sort Paperwork Into Categories

-When I have a chance to sort through my “inbox”, I place the my paperwork into 4 separate categories:
+When I have a chance to sort through my “inbox”, I place the paperwork into 4 separate categories:

 Trash